 The lender must plan its settlement date to be sure it can deliver the securities as scheduled.
 In particular, the lender must allow sufficient time after loan closing for the processing of the documentation package.
 Any errors in the package can result in a delay in settlement.

 Lenders may settle trades for newly issued securities on any day of the month in which they are issued.
-However, lenders cannot settle the trade during the first four business days of the month if it involves securities issued in a prior month.
 When a trade is settled on a “regular” settlement date, it will occur on a date that is predetermined by SIFMA, based on a schedule that changes periodically.
-When a settlement date falls on a holiday, Fannie Mae will announce an alternative settlement date in advance.

 The method of funding the sale of a security depends on the settlement method the lender chooses when delivering the pool to Fannie Mae.
 Lenders that want to use an early funding settlement option such as As Soon As Pooled Sale (for pools) or As Soon As Pooled Plus (for whole loans) must execute a special agreement that provides the specific terms for the type of transaction it is using.
 Lenders interested in using an early funding settlement option should contact the Capital Market Sales Desk.
 See E-1-03, List of Contacts.

-The standard settlement option for newly originated MBS is called an “original issue” settlement because the security is assigned directly to Fannie Mae when the pools are delivered.
-To arrange for an original issue settlement, lenders must specify Fannie Mae’s account in the wiring instructions on the Delivery Schedule (Form 2014) it submits when the pool is delivered.
-Lenders using this option must follow SIFMA’s guidelines and submit the allocation pool prior to settlement.
+For newly issued securities, if a lender opts for an “original issue” settlement instead of “delivery vs. payment,” lenders must specify Fannie Mae’s account in the wiring instructions on the Delivery Schedule (Form 2014) it submits when the pool is delivered.
+Lenders using this option must follow SIFMA’s guidelines and submit notification 48 hours prior to settlement.

 Existing MBS must be funded through “delivery vs. payment” (or a “delivery against funds” or “existing issue”) settlement option.
 Under this settlement option, when Fannie Mae receives the security, it credits the lender’s account at the institution that wires the security to the Desk.